Hopi Red Dye Amaranth (45 Days)

 Young leaves are packed full of healthful nutrients and can be used fresh in salads or steamed.
-The burgundy inflorescence are showy, beautiful in arrangements, and in a flower garden.
-Seeds are edible and harvested for grain.
+The burgundy inflorescence is showy, beautiful in arrangements, and in a flower garden.
+Hopi Red Dye Amaranth seeds are edible and harvested for grain.
 The flower bracts are used for a natural red dye.

 Germination: 10-15 days

 Seed Planting Depth: On the surface, lightly cover.

 Sowing Indoors Start indoors 6-8 weeks before the last frost.
 Provide 70-80ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Thin to the strongest seedling.
 Transplant after last frost, 6-12" apart.